 The deeper your segmentation, the more personal your messages can be.
-This could include prospects who are new visitors to your website, customers who have purchased from you, subscribers of your newsletters, and a lot more.
+This could include prospects who are new visitors to your website, customers who have purchased from you, subscribers of your newsletters, and more.

 - Create a segment of new prospects who subscribed to your blog page and hit a welcome email.

-- Create a segment of the audience who signed up for a service but never turned up, send a reminder email if they would want to reschedule an appointment with you.
+- Create a segment of the audience who signed up for a service but never turned up, and send a reminder email if they would want to reschedule an appointment with you.

 Sort your subscribers or leads into groups based on where they are in your customer lifecycle.
-The better you understand who your audience is the more effectively you can tailor your messaging.
+The better you understand who your audience is, the more effectively you can tailor your messaging.